glaucopater/trello-clone/README.md

 # Ship to prod 🚢

-Thanks to husky each commit and push perform unit tests, eslint, prettify the code.
+Thanks to husky each commit /push perform unit tests, eslint, prettify the code.
 Then deploy it on netlify (demo).

 # Performance ⚡

 Reduce rerendering

-# Features 💅
+# Possible Features and Extensions 💅

+- Drag and drop of Swimlanes
+- Extending the models with other property (to simplify the implementation the current logic considers only the id, but could make sense to have also a priority/sorting index for card and swimlane)
-- Showing the new cards added (check diff between original state and current one) in the header (similarly to the notification in Trello)
+- Showing the new cards added (checkinghe the difference between original state and current one) in the header like
-- Counter on columns, if there are more then 7 items is difficult to count them.
-- Minimal Modal component for editing
+- Minimal Modal component for editing a card, considering also the possibility to use rich text content.
-- Delete or archive?
-For the moment I opted for deleting a card

-# Todo

-- Improve tests
-- Bug fixing
+- Multi Board support

 ## Available Scripts